Matoo125/blog/content/post/2019-03-12-Dont-eat-the-menu.md

 [note: If the idea that map is not a territory is already intuitive to you, reading this might bring you nothing.
 Those who are new to explicit thinking about mental models and rationality might find this useful]

-[note: Obviously, this text is simplification of reality, and I’m to some extent aware of how exactly.
-Please let me know if you know have an idea how it can be improved.]
+[note: Obviously, this text is simplification of reality.
+Please let me know if you have an idea how to make it more useful.]

 [note: Map is not the territory, menu is not the meal, photograph is not the thing photographed, word is not the thing it describes, the thing is not the category to which it belongs, model is not the thing modeled are all metaphorical ways to say abstraction (or belief) is not reality.]